softoika/schematics/README.md

 ### Injectable class schematic

 This schematic is a service schematic that can be given any name instead of service.
-For example, the following command creates a service class as a repository.
+For example, the following command creates a service class whose name is repository.

 ```bash
 $ ng generate @softoika/schematics:injectable user --type repository